compulim/experiment-accessibility-quirks/README.md

 End-user don't read by <kbd>TAB</kbd> key, they read by arrow keys (scan mode) or swipes (on mobile devices).

 If your element is not clickable/actionable, never make it focusable/tabbable, it will violate one of the accessibility rules.

+## "The textbook say this is true"

+Try the hypothesis on every browsers, compile a list, and check for consensus.
+Prefereably record a video so you can look at the behavior later.

+Browser and OS version updates are often and their behaviors could change.

+If the textbook say it's A, but every browser say it's B except one of them.
+Is it A or B?
+Even though it's A, end-user think it's B and you are probably wrong from their perspectives.